cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 [what-is-a-decentralised-identifier-did](../introduction-to-decentralised-identity/what-is-a-decentralised-identifier-did/)
 {% endcontent-ref %}

 Jane has completed her degree and she has successfully achieved a First Class Honours.
-Now, she wants to receive a digital copy of the diploma to be able to hold it in her digital identity wallet.&#x20;
+Now, she wants to receive a digital copy of the diploma to be able to hold it in her digital identity wallet.

 On the physical certificate there is a QR code which Jane scans.
 This creates a peer-to-peer encrypted channel between the University and Jane's phone, which has her digital identity wallet.